amovfx/lifeguide/01_Autonomy/next_mindset/grit.md

 Pushing aside temptations makes the craving stronger.
 Use the “I will” component to drown out the “I wont”.
 Ex.
 I will eat healthy instead of “I won’t”.
 Willpower is contagious.
 Practicing it socially increases the likelihood of success from 24% to 66%.

+Something to keep in mind about will power, willpower is weak, you will have much more success rearanging your environment.
+We will talk more about that in a later chapter.